webpolis/blackbird/README.md

 __IMPORTANT: all your BTC accounts must be empty before starting Blackbird.
 Make sure that you only have USD on your accounts and no BTC.__

 It is never entirely safe to just tell Blackbird to use, say, $25 per exchange.
 You also need to only have $25 available on each of your trading accounts as well as 0 BTC.
 In this case you are sure that even with a bug your maximum loss on an exchange won't be greater than $25 no matter what.

+Note: on Bitfinex, your money has to be available on the _Margin_ account.

 #### Covered Exchanges